Kawanishi H8K: Operational history

 The H8K entered production in 1941 and first saw operational use on the night of 4 March 1942 in a second raid on Pearl Harbor.
 Since the target lay out of range for the flying boats, this audacious plan involved a refuelling by submarine at French Frigate Shoals, some 900 km north-west of Hawaii, en route.
 Two planes from the Yokohama Kōkūtai (Naval Air Corps) attempted to bomb Pearl Harbor but, due to poor visibility, did not accomplish any significant damage.

-Six days after the second Pearl Harbor raid, one of the Emilys was sent on a daylight photo-reconnaissance mission of Midway Atoll.
+Six days after the second Pearl Harbor raid, one of the H8K was sent on a daylight photo-reconnaissance mission of Midway Atoll.
 It was intercepted by radar-directed Brewster F2A Buffalo fighters of Marine Fighting Squadron 221 (VMF-221) and shot down.
 All aboard were killed, including Lt.
 Hashizume Hisao, the lead pilot of the second Pearl Harbor raid.

 H8K2s were used on a wide range of patrol, reconnaissance, bombing, and transport missions throughout the Pacific War.
-The H8K2 was given the Allied code name "Emily".